Unity-Technologies/com.unity.probuilder/Documentation~/geo_ref.md

 The Editor:

 * Has only one extrude - I should merge them
-* Has only one fill hole - I should merge them
 * Doesn't have inset - it's just a way to use extrude, so why is it treated as an action?
 * Doesn't have Shift
 * Doesn't have Lightmap UVs